kanweitech/kanweitech/README.md

 ## Kanweitech✨

-- 🔭 I’m currently working on fullstack software engineering.
+- 🔭 I’m currently working on fullstack software project.
 - 🌱 I’m currently learning Machine Learning and Smart Contract.
 - 👯 I’m looking to collaborate on Frontend and Backend Projects.
 - 💬 Ask me about Software Engineering.